cubismvr/Mods/CustomPuzzles/README.md

 # Cubism Custom Puzzles

-As of version 1.1.0, you can now sideload custom puzzles onto [Cubism](https://www.oculus.com/experiences/quest/2264524423619421/?locale=en_US).
+As of version 1.1.0, you can now sideload custom puzzles into [Cubism](https://www.oculus.com/experiences/quest/2264524423619421/?locale=en_US).

 Puzzles are described by a `.cube` file (JSON with a fancy file type).
 These can be placed in a specific folder on your Quest/Computer, after which they will show up in a new 'Custom Puzzles' menu item in the game.